TheRandomLabs/CurseAPI/README.md

 * Get file details, including name, game versions, file URL, etc.
 * Supports all CurseForge sites (Minecraft, World of Warcraft, etc.)
-* Supports retrieving data from CurseForge HTML, CurseMeta and the Curse widget API
+* Supports retrieving data from CurseForge HTML, CurseMeta and the Curse widget API (the widget API is disabled by default as it is currently not being updated by Curse)
 * Basic event handling

 TODO: